msupply-foundation/orientation/Learning Resources/JS & React.md

 [JS.Coach](https://js.coach/react) is a good opinionated place to explore NPM packages, with better potential for finding powerful gems (that you may have missed directly in NPM or Google).

 ### Coding Style
-We aim to use the latest Javascript language features in this repository.
+We aim to use the latest Javascript language features in many of our repositories.
 They are ever evolving, so keep learning and make the case to support new features if it makes our code easier.

 This repository has [eslint](https://eslint.org/) rules configured that should help detect mistakes be it invalid code, or breaking style rules.